sagemath/sagewiki_to_gh-2022-10-10/days45_projects.md

 extended_affine_weyl_groups_sd40.patch and
 affine_iwahori_hecke_algebras.patch).

 Viviane Pons: I have some programs already in sage-combinat on non symmetric Macdonald polynomials, see trac_6629_abstract_ring_of_multivariate_polynomials_with_several_bases_vp.patch

+Viviane : patch is now on trac and ready to be reviewed !

 Finalization of the Coxeter3 integration into Sage